trinitytakei/tech-and-tao-with-trinity-takei/content/blog/sell_more_effectively_introduction_to_funnels_for_e_commerce.md

 Did I just say you shouldn't send potential buyers to your storefront or item page?!
 Indeed, I did - doing so is *one of the biggest blunders you can commit to your incoming traffic*  you bought with cold hard cash!

-Imagine that you just opened a brick and mortar shop and you are stand behind the counter.
+Imagine that you just opened a brick and mortar shop and you are standing behind the counter.
 You notice a woman passes by and casually checks out your window display.
 She suddenly stops and starts to check out a coat.
 After half a minute, she enters the store.

 Now, do you lead her to the coat, strongly suggesting her to buy it right away?
 I hope you don't!

-That is precisely the path most e-commerce store owners lead their prospect though, wondering why they are not making sales.
+That is precisely the path most e-commerce store owners lead their prospect through, wondering why they are not making sales.

 It's actually worse than that: a brick & mortar shopper can at least observe and touch the product.
 Ask questions right away.
 Can be persuaded to feel a more significant pressure to buy.
 If she decides to purchase, she can do so with a quick credit card swipe - there's no need to specify an address, shipping options, email, etc.

-So instead of sending traffic to your store and hope people will buy (they won't, at least not enough) how you step up your game and take your shop to the next level?
+So instead of sending traffic to your store and hope people will buy, how do you step up your game and take your shop to the next level?

 ## Funnels to the Rescue!